 Learn how gangs are defined in Virginia law, other laws addressing gangs, gang-related crimes, recognizing gangs, reasons people join gangs, and strategies for resisting gang involvement.

 Virginia law enforcement officials have reported an increase in gang involvement in every region of the state.
 As of 2022, more than 33,000 violent gangs are criminally active in the U.S., with 1.4 million gang members, as reported by the FBI.
 Street gangs are typically involved in activities that break the law and accept violence as a method of operation.

 What is a gang?

 Virginia law defines a “criminal street gang” as any group, organization or association of three or more persons, whether formal or informal,

-- which has as one of its primary objectives or activities the commission of one or more criminal acts,
+- which has as one of its primary objectives or activities the commission of one or more criminal activities,

 - which has an identifiable name or identifying sign or symbol, and